 Sending your booking reference to ...

-Forum seminar sponsors receive a range of benefits (subject to our core proposition of impartiality) - including:
+Forum conference sponsors receive a range of benefits (subject to our core proposition of impartiality) - including:

 See below for a summary of sponsorship and exhibition packages offered by Westminster Forum Projects - for more details, or to discuss other partnership arrangements, please contact Peter van Gelder.

 In addition to our four main sponsorship packages we do also offer a range of standalone promotional options which may be purchased individually or alongside one another.
 Each of these options is available at every seminar run by Westminster Forum Projects

 If you would like to discuss any of these options please contact email@example.com.